pepenunez/project-2/README.md

-# Team project: COVID impact on energy consumprion in Spain
+# Team project: COVID impact on energy consumption in Spain

 **Project team** consists of:
 Ibsy: @IbtisamBeik,